 Air stones have become a fundamental part of hydroponics because they can be used to supply the tank with the necessary amount of oxygen needed.
 This is important as the plant’s root systems will require air to receive the nutrients they need to thrive and develop.

 Aeration and growth

 When plants are grown in soil, they will usually receive the nutrients they need from the earth, which are then absorbed through the plant’s roots.
-However, because hydroponic gardening eliminates the need for soil, they can’t provide the levels of oxygen needed on their own, which is why air stones are pivotal to ensure plant aeration and growth.
+However, because hydroponic gardening eliminates the need for soil, they can’t provide the levels of oxygen needed on their own, which is why air stones are pivotal to delivering the nutrients they need to ensure plant aeration and growth.